AaltoSciComp/scicomp-docs/triton/apps/jupyter-gpu.rst

 * * Ellis H200 GPU
   * ELLIS project staff (``ellis`` unix group), contact XXX for access.
-  * 4 H200 GPUs split into 56 vGPUs with 18G mem each
+  * 4 H200 GPUs split into 56 vGPUs with 18G mem each.

 * * General H200 GPU
   * Anyone, but sessions will be stopped without warning if a higher